Malicious Software Removal Tool: Availability

+Operation

+MSRT does not install a shortcut in the Start menu.
+Hence, users must manually execute %windir%\System32\MRT.exe.
+The tool records its results in a log file located at %windir%\debug\mrt.log.

-The tool is configured to report anonymized data about any detected infections to Microsoft.
-The reporting behavior is disclosed in the tool's EULA, and can be disabled if desired.
+The tool reports anonymized data about any detected infections to Microsoft.
+MSRT's EULA discloses this reporting behavior and explains how to disable it.

-Results
+Impact

 In a June 2006 Microsoft report, the company claimed that the tool had removed 16 million instances of malicious software from 5.7 million of 270 million total unique Windows computers since its release in January 2005.
 The report also stated that, on average, the tool removes malicious software from 1 in every 311 computers on which it runs.
 On May 19, 2009, Microsoft claimed that the software has removed password stealer threats from 859,842 machines.

 In August 2013, the Malicious Software Removal Tool deleted old, vulnerable versions of the Tor client to end the spread of the Sefnit botnet (which mined for bitcoins without the host owner's approval and later engaged in click fraud).
 Approximately two million hosts had been cleaned by October; although this was slightly less than half of the estimated infections, the rest of the suspected machines presumably did not have their automatic Windows Updates enabled or manually run.